 Monitoring and Alerting

-Monitor Service and Replication Activity: Track your PowerSync service and replication logs with Instance Logs
+Monitor Service and Replication Activity: Track your PowerSync Service and replication logs with Instance Logs

-Includes Issue Alerts and/or Metric Alerts
+- Includes Issue Alerts and/or Usage Alerts

 These features can assist with troubleshooting common issues (e.g. replication errors due to a logical replication slot problem), investigating usage spikes, or being notified when usage exceeds a specific threshold.

-Summary of Feature Availability (by Pricing Plan)
+Summary of Feature Availability (by PowerSync Cloud Plan)

 Feature | Free | Pro | Team & Enterprise |